 And another description of Paducah Gaseous Diffusion Plant here:

-And another somewhat grim assessment of the activities at Paducah is presented here:
+A somewhat grim assessment of the activities at Paducah is presented here:

 Technical Basis Documents